 From there, you’ll see a line showing your route, as well as your current position on the route.
 To understand the differences in the ‘maps’, you can see the two units side-by-side:

 In this case, you’ll note that on the base inReach Mini 3 unit, the entirety of my side of the island (Mallorca) doesn’t exist.
 Whereas, on the Plus unit, a vague outline exists, but basically nothing other than a few random dots for cities.
 To be clear, these maps are entirely useless in every possible definition of the word.
-It’s really disappointing Garmin continues to draw this weird hard line of roughly $500 as their minimum threshold for mapping on a device (and is probably closer to $700 now).
+It’s really disappointing that Garmin continues to draw this weird hard line of roughly $500 as their minimum threshold for mapping on a device (and is probably closer to $700 now).

-Just as another example here on a route that is entirely missing viable maps:
+Just as another example, here on a route that is entirely missing viable maps:

 Heck, I probably would have even been OK if they wanted to upsell the map functionality here and say it was only available with a Garmin Outdoor+ subscription.
 But instead, they delivered something that has no practical use.

-Anyways, as for navigation, it won’t tell you about any upcoming turns, but will tell you (once) when you go about 50m or so off-course.
+Anyway, as for navigation, it won’t tell you about any upcoming turns, but will tell you (once) when you go about 50m or so off-course.
 Also, if you’re on the compass page, it’ll show deviation from the route’s heading in red:

 You’ll also see stats about your route as well (in either miles or kilometers):